snel-repo/ComputationThruDynamicsBenchmark/README.md

 2. examples/run_data_training.py
 3. examples/compare_tt_dt_models.py

-Before running these scripts, you will need to modify the RUNS_HOME and SAVE_PATH variables in your .env file to a location where you'd like to save your training logs/plots and the fully trained final models, respectively.
-In addition to the simulated spiking activity, the task-training module will save a copy of the trained model, the datamodule used to train, and the simulator that generated the spiking activity.
+Before running these scripts, you will need to modify the HOME_DIR variable in your .env file to a location where you'd like to save the outputs of the runs (datasets, logging info, trained models).

-Once the task-trained model has been run, it should save an h5 file of spiking activity in the data-trained folder.
-Running the data-trained model should be straightforward as well!

-Once both have been run and the trained models saved to pickle files, the "compare_tt_dt_models.py" file performs basic visualizations and latent activity comparisons.
+Once run_task_training.py is finished training, it will save a simulated spiking dataset in HOME_DIR/content/dataset/tt/ Modify "prefix" in run_data_training to whatever folder name is saved, typically in the form "yyyyMMdd_RUN_DESC..."
+Only the yyyyMMdd_RUN_DESC should be included in the prefix.
+If there is more than one simulated dataset (i.e., if you did a hyperparameter sweep of task-trained models), the code currently just takes the first folder in the directory unless you pass in a "file_index" parameter into the datamodule to select a different simulated dataset.

+Once run_data_training.py is complete, it will save a trained model and the datamodule as .pkl files.
+These pickle files will be loaded into analysis objects that have automated functions to compare models, perform fixed-point analyses, etc.

+After both task-trained and data-trained models have been run, modify the dt_path and tt_path in compare_tt_dt_models.py to plot some basic comparisons and fixed-point analyses on the trained models!

 ## Overview of major components:
 ### Task-Training: